Shannon-Goddard/Goddard_Shannon_Mapping_Earthquakes/README.md

 <br/>
 <br/>

-Adding an overlay for the earthquakes and tectonic plates allows the viewer to toggle off and on the earthquake data and/or the tectonic data.
+Adding an overlay for the earthquakes and tectonic plates allows the viewer:
+- to toggle off and on the earthquake data
+- to toggle off and on the tectonic data.

 The streets map is the default map.
+The default setting will always show both sets of data.
 <p align="center">
   <img width="900" src="/pics/street.png">
 </p>